 How is TCAP governed?

 TCAP is run entirely by its members.
-TCAP’s 15-person Board of Directors, consisting solely of member city employees, is elected by its members to govern the organization.
+TCAP’s 15-person Board of Directors, consisting solely of member city staff and elected officials, is elected by its members to govern the organization.
 Board membership is structured to ensure that both large and small members are represented and the Board of Directors meets once per month throughout the state.
-The Board’s guiding purpose and objective is to pursue low cost power options for members while maintaining price stability with minimal risk that could impact the annual city budgets of members.
+The Board’s guiding purpose and objective are to pursue low-cost power options for members while maintaining price stability with minimal risk that could impact the annual city budgets of members.
 Its secondary objective is to advocate market reforms that enhance competition for the benefit of all consumers.